Cptfoxtrotuniform/Cptfoxtrotuniform/README.md

 - 👋 Hi, I’m @Cptfoxtrotuniform
-- 👀 I’m interested in ... playing video games.
+- 👀 I’m interested in coding for people who need help on computer virus/problems to help.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to become a software developer.
 - 💞️ I’m looking to collaborate on ... coding with other people.
-- 📫 How to reach me ...
-Email it is 2027hodges.jo@bauxiteminers.org
+- 📫 How to reach me you can email me at "cptfoxtrotuniform08@gmail.com" this is for help or you can use this to communicate so I can personally talk to you.

 <!---
 Cptfoxtrotuniform/Cptfoxtrotuniform is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.